-Brush tool paints continuous square or circular dots, or in a series of horizontal, vertical, or diagonal lines, depending on the drawing mode you select.
-Click and drag the brush tip to generate a shape.

-The Brush tool paints in black, white, or the currently-selected fill pattern.

-Highlight-color and full-color users have the additional option of drawing in color.
+The Brush tool paints continuous square or circular dots, or a series of horizontal, vertical, or diagonal lines, depending on the drawing mode you select.
+Click and drag the "brush tip" to generate a shape.
+The Brush tool paints in black, white, or the currentlyselected fill pattern.
+Full-color users have the additional option of drawing in color.